List of Predator (franchise) characters: Dillon

-Alan "Al" Dillon (Carl Weathers) is a former teammate of Dutch and current CIA officer, sent along with Dutch's team for the mission.
+Al Dillon (Carl Weathers) is a former teammate of Dutch and current CIA officer, sent along with Dutch's team for the mission.
 He and Dutch were comrades during the Vietnam War and saw heavy combat during the Battle of Huế.
 Having not served in the field for some time, Dillon nearly shows the team's position to the rebels while en route to the rebel camp in the jungle.
-He and the CIA have a secret agenda for the mission; the Army told Dutch that it was Guatemalan cabinet members that were kidnapped and needed to be rescued, but it was actually CIA Agents, and also to discover what happened to American soldiers led by Jim Hopper (the leader of a team that previously tried to recover the CIA Agents).
+He and the CIA have a secret agenda for the mission; the Army told Dutch that it was Guatemalan cabinet members that were kidnapped and needed to be rescued, but it was actually CIA agents, and also to discover what happened to American soldiers led by Jim Hopper (the leader of a team that previously tried to recover the CIA agents).
 Dillon and Dutch clash frequently when the latter realises that he and his men have been used, something Dillon is disdainful of.
 He insists on taking Anna with them, escorting her personally most of the time.
-He volunteers to go after Mac, who chased off after the predator in a suicide revenge mission, knowing he is unlikely to live.
-He spots the predator and starts shooting at it but the predator shoots his arm off and he is impaled by the Predator and being the third-last victim of the Predator, his dying scream warns the others of the Predator's proximity.
+He volunteers to go after Mac, who chased off after the Predator in a suicide revenge mission, knowing he is unlikely to live.
+He spots the Predator and starts shooting at it but the Predator shoots his arm off and he is impaled by the Predator and being the third-last victim of the Predator, his dying scream warns the others of the Predator's proximity.
 Dillon returned in a video game Mortal Kombat X (2015), as Al Dillon who is in form of the fighter Jax, also voiced by Weathers.